Levomepromazine, Methotrimeprazine (Nozinan) - Uses, Dose, Side effects

 Note:

-• If pronounced sedation occurs, administer smaller doses during the day and higher doses at night.
+• If they become very sleepy, give them smaller doses during the day and larger doses at night.

 Oral Levomepromazine (Methoprazine):